A Big Year for Our Sun

-During the Heliophysics Big Year, we are challenging you to participate in as many Sun-related activities as you can!
+The Heliophysics Big Year is a global celebration of the Sun’s influence on Earth and the entire solar system.
+From Oct.
+14, 2023, to Dec.
+24, 2024, we are challenging you to participate in as many Sun-related activities as you can!

 Experiencing the Sun